dsalt/devilspie2/README.md

 executed first.
 You can choose to have all script functionality in this file or you can split it up into several.

-Whilst the default behaviour is to run all scripts on window open events, Devils Pie 2 also supports other window-related events (close, focus, blur, name/title change).
+Whilst the default behaviour is to run all scripts on window open events, Devil's Pie 2 also supports other window-related events (close, focus, blur, name/title change).

 #### Per-event actions